typelevel/otel4s/README.md

 abstraction, with an implementation backed by [opentelemetry-java](https://github.com/open-telemetry/opentelemetry-java/tree/main/api/all).

-If successful, this will be offered to Typelevel.
-If not, it will rot here.

 As of May 10, 2022, only the Metrics API is covered, and only partially.
 No artifacts are published yet.